UbiCastTeam/gst-gtklaunch-1.0/README.md

    * automatic video texture embedding
    * properties control using gtk widgets for all (common) data types
    * pipeline graph (.dot format) displaying
+   * if you add something like "tee. ! queue ! jpegenc ! fakesink name=dumpsink", you will be able to save jpeg thumbnails to disk

 ## Usage